 In a moment we will take a look at my six favourite activities, but first I’d just like to address the question of celebrating all faiths and beliefs over the winter holidays.
 The reality is that in ESL more than any other profession, we come into contact with people from a whole range of cultures and backgrounds, some of which may celebrate Christmas and others which may not.
 I have met parents of non-Christian faiths in some countries who prefer it if Christmas is not mentioned in class, whilst on the other hand, I have had learners in East Asia who may not be religious, but who enjoy the commercial, gift-giving aspects of Christmas.
 My advice when deciding whether to do Christmas activities is to always consider your learners’ backgrounds and if in doubt, ask your Director of Studies or the parents what they feel comfortable with.
 In some cases you may be able to change Christmas themed lessons to make them more inclusive of other religions, such as making ‘Happy Holiday’ cards instead of ‘Merry Christmas’ cards, or singing this lovely ‘Snowflake’ song, which is a generic ‘winter time’ song as opposed to a Christmas song.
 Without further ado, here are my six favourite Christmas activities:

 Buying Christmas presents for your class could be a very expensive exercise, especially if you’re a teacher who teaches over 100+ students in a week.
 My workaround sounds cruel but the students really loved it.
-Instead of buying them presents, I created my own flashcards with a Christmas present design on the back.
+Instead of buying them presents, I created my own flashcards with a Christmas present drawing on the back.
 The cards are cut in different shapes and colours.
-Each card has a present drawn on one side.
-My students really loved these cards and there were so many activities we were able to do with them.
-While playing a lucky dip activity, learners love to test their luck to see if they will get a toy guitar, a computer or an apple.
+Each card has a present outline drawn on one side and the actual gift drawn on the other side.
+Surprisingly, my students loved these cards and there were so many activities we were able to do with them.
+During a lucky dip activity, learners can test their luck to see if they will get a toy guitar, a computer or an apple.
 At the same time we are helping to reinforce their language awareness of size, shape, colour etc. Later they can take their ‘present’ home to show their parents.

 Start on the whiteboard by brainstorming with the class about what gifts they would like to receive for Christmas.
 Students can then choose their favourite ideas to put on their own wish list.
 This activity can help boost student’s vocabulary and the best thing is they will be eager to take the list home and read it out to their parents.
 Who knows, they might get a Christmas tree after all.